oamosu14/DEMO-IT-student-resource-library/demo-columbus-it-student-org-resource-library-starter/Columbus-IT-Student-ORG-Resource-Library/docs/governance.md

 ---

+## Code of Conduct
+All contributors are expected to follow these community standards:
+- **Respect:** Communicate professionally and respectfully to maintain a positive learning environment.
+- **Inclusivity:** Everyone is welcome regardless of background, skill level, or experience.
+- **Collaboration:** Help each other learn, review contributions constructively, and share knowledge.
+- **Integrity:** Share accurate information, give credit where due, and follow licensing and copyright rules.
+- **Accountability:** Take responsibility for your contributions and accept feedback gracefully.

+---

 ## Recognition
 - Student maintainers may receive recognition from the faculty advisor for their contributions (e.g., leadership mentions, LinkedIn endorsements).
 - Alumni mentors are acknowledged in release notes or repo credits.